 1/2 tsp baking soda

 1 c cocoa powder

 1/2 c white chocolate chips

-Bake on parchment lined sheet at 350˚F, about 11 min for soft cookies, or 15 for crunchy cookies.
+Bake on a parchment-lined sheet at 350˚F, about 11 min for soft cookies, or 15 for crunchy cookies.

-Cool a few minutes on pan before removing to rack to cool completely.
+Cool a few minutes on the pan before removing to rack to cool completely.